damusss/mili/guide/utility.md

 The scrollbar extends the scroll functionality supporting scrollbar utilities.
 It can work at one axis at a time and it needs an **independent** scroll object to rely on.

 You can specify the axis and a few styling parameters in the constructor.
 A `Dragger` is used internally for the handle.
+For that reason, the axis attribute cannot be changed dynamically and requires the `Scrollbar.change_axis` method.

 Note that this utility cannot create the scrollbar nor the handle elements, you need to create them, but you can use the `bar_rect`, ○
 `bar_style`, `handle_rect`, `handle_style` attributes to simplify the process.
 They will only work if the handle is a children of the scrollbar.